 - Financial workflow tools

-Popular accounting tools for agencies are Quickbooks and Honeybooks.
+Popular accounting software for agencies are Sage, Quickbooks and Honeybooks.
 If you’re reporting work to your clients by the hour, you can automatically track time with tools like Paymo or Clockify.
 Integrating a client portal with accounting tools can also help automate recurring invoicing, streamlining financial tasks and ensuring timely payments with less manual effort.

 - AI tools